 iii.
 Go into the ‘’com. apple’’ folders and delete the files inside of them.
 Please delete ONLY the files, not the folders!

 iv.
-Right click on the Trash icon and “Empty Trash”.
+Right-click on the Trash icon and "Empty Trash".

 You should note that not all app cache files can be safely deleted as some app developers keep important information on cache folders.
 It is prudent to first back up a folder before erasing all files inside.
 If everything works fine after clearing the System Cache, you can then delete the backup.

 b.
-Cleaning up System Caches using Third Party Application, ‘’OnyX’’
+Cleaning up System Caches using Third-Party Application, ‘’OnyX’’

-You can use the free tool, OnyX, to clean System Caches instead of manually doing it but as with all third party applications, you are advised to only use them as a last resort.
+You can use the free tool, OnyX, to clean System Caches instead of manually doing it but as with all third-party applications, you are advised to only use them as a last resort.

 App or User Cache are cache files created by all the Apps that you use on your Mac.
 It includes Apps pre-installed on your Macs as well as 3rd-party Apps later installed.
-App or User Cache make Apps run faster even when you are offline by using local assets instead of updating frequently.
-This reduction of server load ultimately allows for faster response from the Apps.
+App or User Cache makes Apps run faster even when you are offline by using local assets instead of updating frequently.
+This reduction of server load ultimately allows for a faster response from the Apps.

 Now that you have a basic idea of what App/User Caches are all about, you shall be given a detailed explanation on how to clear APP/User Caches.
 You can either clean App/User Caches manually or you can use Specialist Applications.

 ii.
 In Menu choose Go -> Go to Folder (or use shortcut Shift + Cmd + G)